Antipurity/sensor-network/docs/ROADMAP.md

                     - Position-invariance, of cells into which data is divided.
 This enables hotswappable and user-defined observations/actions, which is how humans [expect ](https://en.wikipedia.org/wiki/Process_(computing))[computers ](https://en.wikipedia.org/wiki/USB)[to operate ](https://en.wikipedia.org/wiki/Internet_of_things)[anyway.](https://en.wikipedia.org/wiki/Internet) In ML, [Transformers are dominant anyway.](https://arxiv.org/abs/1706.03762)
                     - -1…1 values, including the reward.
 Humans do not tolerate [overly-strong](https://www.reddit.com/r/NoStupidQuestions/comments/65o0gi/how_loud_is_a_nuclear_explosion_all_noise_is/) signals anyway.
 ML models [typically perform worse with unnormalized data.](https://en.wikipedia.org/wiki/Feature_scaling)
                     - That's all.
 A human can use it.
 AGI can use it.
+                - Try model-based meta-learning: `x2 = f(x1, w)`, `dx1 = df(dx2)`, but on backprop, `df` should be a neural network, and we double-backprop to make post-update weights `w - dw` (no learning rate) be more fit.
+To reduce memory requirements at the cost of 2× the computations, make both `f` and `df` discard and rematerialize their gradient graphs from `x1` and `dx2`.
+(Not sure how much of a benefit an extra layer of meta-learning really is, on top of RNNs and Transformers, though.
+And, try on what?
+Would a regular interaction dataset allow meta-learning to have any benefits?)
             - ✓ No-feedback sound output (speakers).
                 - ✓ IFFT, implemented manually because it's not in `AudioContext`, with upsampling of inputs.
                 - ✓ Make it no-skips and no-huge-backlog.
 Make it reasonably-good UX, essentially.